zhenglaizhang/study-node/functional/README.md

   - Always returns _something_ (not undefined or null)
   - Highly testable
 - Composition
+  - Functions as building blocks, they are small and reusable
+  - Process / Machine
+  - Functions do one thing
+  - Functions named for that thing
+  - Function chained (so not return undefined or null)
 - Higher-order functions
 - Currying
 - Immutable